willh003/generative-policies/README.md

 #### Flow-based Translators
 - `FlowActionPriorTranslator`: Uses source action as prior
-- `FlowActionConditionedTranslator`: Conditions on source action
+- `FlowActionConditionedTranslator`: Conditions on source action, uses gaussian as prior
-- `FlowActionPriorConditionedTranslator`: Combines both approaches
+- `FlowActionPriorConditionedTranslator`: Uses source action as prior AND for explicit conditioning

 ### Observation Encoders